Eighth five-year plan (Soviet Union)

 The eighth five-year plan of the Union of Soviet Socialist Republics (USSR) was a set of production goals and guidelines for administering the economy from 1966 to 1970—part of a series of such plans used by the USSR from 1928 until its dissolution.
 "Directives" for the plan involved set high goals for industrial production, especially in vehicles and appliances.
-These directives for the eighth five-year plan was approved by the Central Committee of the Communist Party of the Soviet Union and by the 23rd Congress of the Communist Party of the Soviet Union but no final version was apparently ever ratified by the Supreme Soviet of the Soviet Union.
+These directives for the eighth five-year plan were approved by the Central Committee of the Communist Party of the Soviet Union and by the 23rd Congress of the Communist Party of the Soviet Union, but no final version was apparently ever ratified by the Supreme Soviet of the Soviet Union.
 Nevertheless, some of the changes envisioned were made.

 Themes

 The eighth five-year plan called for various changes in the administration of the economy.
 Some planning was re-centralized, reversing a policy for regional councils created in 1957.
 But individual plant directors gained more power to set policy.
 The plan implemented economic reforms announced in 1965, which linked wages more closely to output.
 Given the significant economic transition envisioned by these reforms, and their greater emphasis on economic realism, the eighth five-year plan set relatively modest production goals.

 Introducing the plan at the 23rd Congress, Premier Alexei Kosygin said the USSR would repudiate "subjectivism in deciding economic matters as amateurish contempt for the data of science and practical experience".
 He focused on the plan's potential to improve quality of life for individuals, saying, "Comrades!
 Construction of communism and improvement in people's welfare are inseparable.
 Along these lines, Kosygin promised higher wages, lower prices on consumer goods, and a shift to a five-day work week.
 The plan set the stage for wider distribution of things like television sets, refrigerators, and washing machines.

 Although unemployment had been officially abolished, there were in fact people without jobs in regions such as Tajikistan, Moldavia, Moscow oblast, Mari Autonomous Republic, and Uzbekistan, and one purpose of the plan was to create new work projects in these areas.
 (The policy of no unemployment had also led to "superfluous workers" assigned non-essential jobs in various factories.)

 Kosygin reaffirmed the need for military spending, which he said was necessary in response to the imperialist wars of the United States.

 This plan abandoned the slogan "Overtake and surpass the U.S.A.".